How many dogs are involved?

 What are the human health risks?

 A significant threat to human health, the dog meat trade has been linked to outbreaks of trichinellosis, cholera and rabies.
 The World Health Organisation estimates that eating dog meat increases the risk of contracting cholera 20-fold; a number of recent large-scale outbreaks in Viet Nam were directly linked to it.
 Rabies—which kills around 39,000 people across Asia annually—has been found in dogs traded for human consumption in China, Viet Nam and Indonesia.
-Donate and take action to support our campaign.
+Donate and take action to support our campaigns.